kubermatic/kubermatic/docs/logging.md

 ## Guidelines

-There are 2 things you will log:
+There are 3 things you will log:
 - Errors
 - Infos

-Info logs are leveled, though only 2 levels exist.
-The higher the level, the higher the verbosity (More less important logs):
-- 0
-- 1
+- Debug

 ## Usage